-Factory Big Block: 1967 Plymouth Satellite Convertible – Sold?
+Hidden Hibernation: 1967 Plymouth Satellite Convertible – SOLD!

-If you consider yourself a card-carrying member of the “Mopar or No Car” club and have a desire to find a mid-sixties big-block-powered Plymouth convertible to fill your garage for the winter, this 383-equipped 1967 Satellite listed recently on Craigslist in Bensalem, Pennsylvania for $16,000 may be just the ticket.
+If you consider yourself a card-carrying member of the “Mopar or No Car” club and have a desire to find a mid-sixties big-block-powered Plymouth convertible to fill your garage for the winter, this 383-equipped 1967 Satellite we originally spotted in October 2020 on Craigslist in Bensalem, Pennsylvania for a lower $14,900 asking price, which is down from the $16,000 sought last fall.
 Marketed as driver quality car in need of floor work, researching The Collector Car Market Review Online Tool confirms the private seller has his car priced between the #3 “Good” estimate of $15,050 and the #2 “Very Good” appraisal of $22,900.
 Using the Hagerty Insurance Online Valuation Tool as a second price reference confirms this car’s price falls between their #2 “Excellent” appraisal of $37,800 and the #3 “Good” estimate of $23,100.
 While the prices may at first seem too high for the overall condition, bear in mind the premium for this example lies in the factory-installed, four-barrel-topped 383 cubic inch big block.

 When Plymouth introduced a new, larger Fury line based on the full-size “C” platform for 1965, the Mopar division moved the Belvedere name to their “new” mid-size line for 1965.
 The Belvedere Satellite became the top trim model in the series, above the Belvedere I and II.
 It was only available as a two-door hardtop or convertible.
 Bucket seats and center console were standard as well as a 273 cubic inch V8 engine.
 Optional V8 included displacements ranging from 318 cubic inches all the way to a 426 cubic inch “wedge” motor.
 The front end featured single headlights on each side, and a grille divided into four thin rectangles laid horizontally.